robenkleene/ren-find/README.md

 # Ren

-`ren` is a command-line utility that takes [`find`](https://en.wikipedia.org/wiki/Find_(Unix))-formatted lines via standard input, and batch renames theme.
+`ren` is a command-line utility that takes [`find`](https://en.wikipedia.org/wiki/Find_(Unix))-formatted lines via standard input, and batch renames them.
 By default, it outputs a [`diff`](https://en.wikipedia.org/wiki/Diff)-preview of the renamed files and directories to standard output, and with a flag it can rename the files and directories.

 [![Rename with `ren`](ren.gif)](https://youtu.be/d-UhiHyWnGQ)